 You've got to try this Spiked Arnold Palmer cocktail.
 Made with fresh peach, rum, vodka, sweet tea, and lemonade, this cocktail screams summertime!

-And if you live in the south as we do, summertime is all the time!
+If you live in the South as we do, summertime is all the time!
 We love our tea around here, especially when it's boozy, like this Ice Tea Whiskey Slush!
 It's one of our favorites!